Liko05/amazingTimetable/README.md

     - The generator
     - The grader
     - The worker
-- Grader is being initialized together with the generator as a worker pair so they can communicate via exclusive channel
+- Grader is being initialized together with the generator as a worker pair, so they can communicate via exclusive channel
 - Map containing the hashes is being initialized with the size of 200_000_000 because resizing the map is expensive and in most cases GC gets overwhelmed and system starts to run out of memory
 - Number mappings of subjects, teachers and classes is defined in [ImplNotes.md](ImplNotes.md)